FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

 estimated growth parameters and known species presence/absence (from the species cover layers).

 This assumes that 1) recorded fires were stand-replacing, and so time since fire is the new stand age and 2) that the first year of the simulation is later than the first fire year in the fire perimeter data.
 The biomass spin-up with *Biomass_core* is only run in pixels were stand ages were corrected, for as long as the new stand age (i.e., the time since last fire).
 All specie start with age = 0 and biomass = 0, and grow until time since last fire is achieved.
 The resulting species biomass is used as the initial biomass values for each species cohort in the actual simulation.

-If the user does not want to perform this imputation, this step can be bypassed by setting the parameter `P(sim)$overrideBiomassInFires` to FALSE or `P(sim)$fireURL` to NULL or NA.
+If the user does not want to perform this imputation, this step can be bypassed by setting the parameter `P(sim)$overrideBiomassInFires` to `FALSE` or `P(sim)$fireURL` to `NULL` or `NA`.

 Also pixels that suffered *any kind* of data imputation (e.g., the age corrections detailed in the [previous section](#bboreal-init-B-age)) can be